jkenlooper/puzzle-massive/_infra/acceptance/README.md

 ./bin/finished-cloud-init.sh $ENVIRONMENT
 ```

-## Optional Create and Destroy SSL Certificates
+## Optional Create SSL Certificates

 The commands to create the SSL Certificates with the Let's Encrypt certbot can
 be tested out in the Acceptance environment.
 This step is optional since the
 site can be run with just http scheme.
 The site also uses a protocol-relative
 URL ( '//' instead of 'http://' or 'https://' ) for any URLs that need to be
 absolute.
-Note that the Production environment will always provision certbot and
+Note that the Production environment should always provision certbot
-use SSL certs, but can also be accessed without them.
+and use SSL certs, but can also be accessed without them.

 ```bash
 ./bin/provision-certbot.sh $ENVIRONMENT